15-Month-Old Toddler: Your Little Gourmand

 If you have a friend or family member or sitter who regularly helps watch your little one, it’s never a bad idea to express your gratitude with a delicious treat.

-🧁 Stock the Fridge - The next time they come over to babysit, fill the kitchen with their favorite foods and drinks.
-(Set the table, too, if you’re feeling fancy.)
+🧁 Stock the fridge - The next time they come over to babysit, fill the kitchen with their favorite foods and drinks.
+(Set the table, too, if you're feeling fancy.)

-🍽️ Cook Dinner - Invite them over for their favorite meal.
-(Don’t forget dessert!)
+🍽️ Cook dinner - Invite them over for their favorite meal.
+(Don't forget dessert!)

-See All 25 Ideas
+See all 25 ideas→

-Parenting Toolkit: Triggered by Messes?
+Triggered by messes?